SAP HANA (large instances) infrastructure and connectivity on Azure

-Use either the Azure portal, PowerShell, or CLI when deleting a VNet.
+To delete a virtual network, see Delete a virtual network.
 SAP HANA on Azure Service Management removes the existing authorizations on the SAP HANA on Azure (Large Instances) ExpressRoute circuit and remove the Azure VNet IP address range/Azure VNet Address Space for the communication with HANA Large Instances.

 Once the VNet has been removed, open an Azure support request to provide the IP address space range(s) to be removed.

 To ensure everything is removed, delete the following items:

 - The ExpressRoute connection, VNet Gateway, VNet Gateway Public IP and, VNet